 Variables can be defined within the scope of a single job.
-These variables can still be Copied and Shared with regard to their behaviour in Fixed Flow component, and Matillion ETL's various iterator components.
+These variables can still be "copied" and "shared" with regard to their behaviour in a Fixed Flow component and Matillion ETL's various iterator components.

 Users can also reach this dialog by right-clicking a component, such as the Start component, and clicking Manage Job Variables.

 The Manage Job Variables dialog gives a complete list of all job variables with their properties:

 - Name: Specify the name of the variable.

 - Type: Specify the Matillion ETL data type of the variable.
 More information on variables.

 - Behaviour: Set the branch behaviour inside a job.
 This determines how the variable is updated when more than a single job branch is making use of it.
 More information on the behaviour of variables.

 - Visibility: Select either Public or Private.
 When a variable is private, it cannot be discovered or overwritten when this job is called from a Run Orchestration or Run Transformation component.

 - Value: Set the default value for this variable in this job.